-An unexpected transformative process proceeded after and Jesus led me away from carnal methods to deal with suffering, changed my former pessimistic view of how I perceived my suffering and his word became comfort and strength to me in times of suffering.
+An unexpected transformative process proceeded after and Jesus led me away from carnal (worldly) methods to deal with human suffering, changed my former pessimistic view of how I perceived my suffering and his word became comfort and strength to me in times of suffering.
 I felt as though he led me to sermons on utube that he wanted me to hear, and I utilized utube search engines to type a subject of relevance to my trial and was able to hear a sermon from a pastor that was perfectly catered to any situation I was going through for emotional support.

 Jesus made me feel afflicted or aware of the song lyrics that romanticized sin and I decided one day to shut the music off in my car and I’ve not turned it back on since.
 I personally like to maintain control over what I expose my mind to.

 “I learned if I was going to stop a negative behavior, it’s common sense that I don’t program my mind with materials that’s romanticizing whatever the behavior is.”